jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/agent/installation.md

      docker run --rm -ti fluidattacks/forces:new forces --dynamic --strict --token <your-token>
      ```

-   - To break the pipeline only if open vulnerabilities
+   - To break the pipeline only if vulnerable finds
      with a severity above 4.5 are found:

      ```sh